Contrivance vs. Character: When Plot Mechanics Show Seams

 The Principle

-The former will carry the weight.
+The former will carry weight.
 The latter will make you check your email twenty-five times an hour…

 Fair winds,